5-4-3 rule: Collision detection

 According to the original Ethernet protocol, a signal sent out over the collision domain must reach every part of the network within a specified length of time.
 The 5-4-3 rule ensures this.
 Each segment and repeater that a signal goes through adds a small amount of time to the process, so the rule is designed to minimize transmission times of the signals.

 For the purposes of this rule, a segment is in accordance with the IEEE definition: an electrical connection between networked devices.

 In the original 10BASE5 and 10BASE2 Ethernet varieties, a segment would therefore correspond to a single coax cable and any devices tapped into it – a mixing segment.
 On modern twisted-pair Ethernet, a network segment corresponds to the individual connection between end station to network equipment or the connections between different pieces of network equipment.
 These connections generally use dedicated media for transmitting and receiving, simplifying collision detection.

 This rule divides a collision domain into two types of physical segments: mixing segments, and link segments.
 User segments can have users' systems connected to them.
 Link segments (FOIRL, 10BASE-T, 10BASE-FL, or 10BASE-FB) are used to connect the network's repeaters together.
-The rule mandates that there can only be a maximum of five segments, connected through four repeaters, or concentrators, and only three of the five segments may be mixing segments.
+The rule mandates that there can only be a maximum of five segments, connected through four repeaters, or repeater hubs, and only three of the five segments may be mixing segments.
 This last requirement applies only to 10BASE5, 10BASE2, and 10BASE-FP Ethernet segments.